Returning Home after Transplant

 • if you relapsed after transplant, how it was treated

-• a list of your medications and allergies
+• your current medications and allergies

 (To view this page in Spanish click here)